 You’ll need to confirm your email address to continue.

 After you have confirmed your email, the KYC process starts.
 KYC stands for "Know Your Customer" and refers to a process in which customers must confirm their identity before using a financial service.

 KYC is a legal requirement for financial service providers to prevent fraud, money laundering and terrorist financing.

 Purchasing cryptocurrencies usually requires confirmation of your full name, date of birth, address, and an official identification document.

 To buy cryptocurrencies, you will need either fiat money or another cryptocurrency.
 So, before you can start trading on an exchange, you need to deposit a currency into your trading account.

 For depositing fiat such as Euros or Dollars, the Exchange will provide a bank account and payment instructions by which the deposit can be uniquely assigned to your trading account.

 To deposit cryptocurrencies, you first need to generate an address for the corresponding wallet.
-Find out what this means, how it works, and what you should definitely pay attention to in our beginner’s guide to crypto wallets.
+Find out what this means, how it works, and what you should definitely pay attention to: Best Crypto Wallets